phalcon-orphanage/docs-app/4.0/zh-cn/webserver-wamp.md

 version: '4.0'
 ---

+##### This article reflects v4.0 and has not yet been revised

+{:.alert .alert-danger}

 <a name='overview'></a>

 # Installation on WAMP

-[WampServer](http://www.wampserver.com/en/) is a Windows web development environment.
+[WampServer](https://www.wampserver.com/en/) is a Windows web development environment.
 It allows you to create web applications with Apache2, PHP and a MySQL database.
 Below are detailed instructions on how to install Phalcon on WampServer for Windows.
 Using the latest WampServer version is highly recommended.

 <a name='phalcon'></a>